xpack/web-jekyll/_posts/releases/aarch64-none-elf-gcc/2022-05-15-aarch64-none-elf-gcc-v11-2-1-1-1-released.md

 ## Install

-The full details of installing the **xPack AArch64 Embedded GCC** on various platforms are presented in the separate
+The full details of installing the **xPack GNU AArch64 Embedded GCC** on various platforms are presented in the separate
 [Install]({{ site.baseurl }}/aarch64-none-elf-gcc/install/) page.